You are listening to the Sean Hannity Radio Show Podcast.

 It was a waste of time.

-Left nothing left unturned in that regard.
+Nothing left unturned in that regard.

 That's number one.

-Meaning to talk to him about what meeting, the meeting didn't produce any results on anything.
+The meeting didn't produce any results on anything.

-I thought his statements were were well received, and unlike Hillary Clinton who deleted 33,000 me emails, he he put all of his out there.
+And unlike Hillary Clinton, who deleted 33,000 emails, he put all of his out there.

-Now, the the president, one of the things I've been focused on pretty heavily today, the president tweeted out today.
+Now, the president, one of the things I've been focused on pretty heavily today, the president tweeted out today, why aren't the same standards placed on Democrats?

-And look what Hillary may have gotten away with, and he's referring to the Ukrainian government and DNC officials collaborating in the Ukrainian government putting out disinformation, doing research, and meetings that took place at the Ukrainian embassy and all the information passed on to Hillary Clinton's campaign and the DNC.
+And he's referring to the Ukrainian government and DNC officials collaborating in the Ukrainian government, putting out disinformation, doing research, and meetings that took place at the Ukrainian embassy and all the information passed on to Hillary Clinton's campaign and the DNC.

-You know what's so interesting about that.
+You know, what's so interesting about that?

-I can give you Jonathan Turley.
+I can give you a Jonathan Turley.

-Uh I know our colleague Greg Jarrett wrote about it, uh, Alan Dershowitz wrote about it.
+I know our colleague Greg Jarrett wrote about it.

 Nothing illegal in any of this.